+SCS has a written Curriculum Guide available to all parents through our school website.
 SCS provides an excellent academic education within the context of a faith-filled environment.
 Students receive strong academic and spiritual formation throughout their years with us.
 The Catholic faith is consistently infused into all subject areas, while the instructional practices and assessments are aligned to standards and high achieving outcomes.
 In addition, Middle School learning takes place within an International Baccalaureate Programme to help students become faith-filled young adults with a genuine understanding of how their learning applies to their lives as Christians and to the rest of the world.